-The Department of Psychology and Neuroscience Undergraduate Research program offers UNC undergraduates the opportunity to work side-by-side with graduate students and faculty member on cutting-edge psychological research.
-Conducting hands-on research helps students develop a deeper understanding of psychological research methods and to prepare for graduate school.
+The Department of Psychology and Neuroscience Undergraduate Research program offers UNC undergraduates the opportunity to work side-by-side with graduate students and faculty members on cutting-edge psychological and neuroscience research.
+Conducting hands-on research helps students develop a deeper understanding of psychological and neuroscience research methods and to prepare for graduate school.

 Frequently Asked Questions – Students